zyeung001/BSE_ZacharyYeung_Portfolio/index.md

 For my third milestone, I incorporated the ultrasonic sensor into my project.
 When the robot gets to a certain distance from an object, it will stop moving until the object moves further away.

 ## Challenges
 I wanted to utilize the two other ultrasonic sensors in my project, but when I used three ultrasonic sensors, the frames for my PiCamera dropped from 60 fps to around 3 fps.
 This made it pretty hard for my robot to track the ball, so I only used one.
 I tried using threading which is running multiple functions or codes at the same time.
-This method succeeded in keeping the fps at 60, however I realized I will have to cover the right and left for my modification.
+This method succeeded in keeping the fps at 60, however I realized I will have to cover the right and left ultrasonic sensor for my modification.

 ## What's Next?
-I plan on adding a way for the robot to take the ball and bring it back to me using wheel encoders and servos.
+I plan on adding a way for the robot to take the ball and bring it back to me by using servos to take the ball and implementing odometry using wheel encoders.

 # Second Milestone